citusdata/citus_docs/use_case_guide/multi_tenant.rst

 The :ref:`create_distributed_table` function informs Citus that a table should be distributed among nodes and that future incoming queries to those tables should be planned for distributed execution.
 The function also creates shards for the table on worker nodes, which are low-level units of data storage Citus uses to assign data to nodes.

-The next step is loading sample data into the cluster.
+The next step is loading sample data into the cluster from the command line.

 .. code-block:: bash